aiweekly/aiweekly.github.io/about.markdown

 permalink: /about/
 ---

 There are plenty of influential academic papers published every day on artificial intelligence (AI) and machine learning (ML).
-So staying up-to-date with the latest trends has become increasingly difficult for AI researchers.
+So staying up-to-date with the latest trends has become increasingly difficult for AI/ML researchers.

 I aim to provide my notes on the research papers that I find interesting every week.
 The papers that I write about are mostly related to natural language processing and computer vision research.